What’s the Advantage of Blogging for Small Business Owners? – With Tips & Tricks

 4. Grow your email list and clientele.

-Having an email list for your audience to subscribe to, is a great way to grow your business.
+Having an email list for your audience to subscribe to, is a great way to grow your business and land more paying customers.

 So, if you don’t already have one, blogging gives you a great reason to start one!

-Even if you do already have one, a blog is a great way to grow your email list, gain new clients, and grow your business to the next level.
+Even if you do already have one, a blog is a great way to grow your email list, turn more subscribers into customers, and grow your business to the next level.

 By starting a blog, you can update your subscribers every time you publish a new article.